Scada-Hacker/Parrot-A-Z/index.md

 Welcome to the Parrot OS A to Z Of Tricks, Tactics and Hacking Tutorials

-Before we start, Its a good idea get some learningin. and the best way to learn is to practise (legally)
+Before we start, Its a good idea to get some learninging.
+And the best way to learn is to practise (legally)

 https://academy.hackthebox.eu/catalogue
 https://attackdefense.com/